BobBuildTool/bob/doc/manual/configuration.rst

 Type: Sandbox-Dictionary

-The default paths and mounts of a sandbox are defined by the :ref:`configuration-recipes-provideSandbox` keyword.
-The ``sandbox`` section in the user configuration allows to specify additional mounts and additional search paths.
+The default paths, mounts and user identity inside a sandbox are defined by the :ref:`configuration-recipes-provideSandbox` keyword.
+The ``sandbox`` section in the user configuration allows to specify additional mounts, search paths or override the user identity.
 The format of the settings is the same as in the :ref:`configuration-recipes-provideSandbox` keyword.

 Example::